nismod/irv-jamaica/frontend/docs/structure.md

         - `view-layers.ts` - state combining all active view layers.
         - `view-layer-params.ts` - state setting up the dynamic view layer parameters.
-      - `map-view/` - map view state and syncing it to the URL.
       - `data-params.ts` - view layer data parameters.
 Updated from the sidebar and used to construct map tile URLs.
       - `sections.ts` - section state for individual sidebar sections.
       - `view.ts` - view state for individual map views.